 Once we’ve established these elements of negligence, we can negotiate with the at-fault party for appropriate compensation.
 We will continue to use evidence of your losses to support our estimates of what you may be owed.

 Types of Slip and Fall Cases We Handle in Greenville

 Slip and fall cases fall under premises liability law.
 Generally, if a property owner failed to maintain reasonably safe premises, and you slipped or fell, we can hold them liable for your injuries.

 Examples of slip and fall accidents we’ve handled include the following:

 - Tripping on a piece of loose flooring in a public building

-- Leaning on a loose railing which collapses causing a fall
+- Leaning on a loose railing that collapses

-- Stumbling and falling in an unlighted hazardous staircase
+- Stumbling and falling in an unlit, hazardous staircase

 - Slipping on a wet floor in a grocery store